DrMenny/music_search/README.md

 You can load a file in mp3, flac, etc of your music, of course there is a song that doesn't have the title and author.

 Use your module "Music Search".
+You have a wait just a little a bit for seconds and...

-You have a wait just a little a bit for seconds and... this is the author and title of your result!
+...this is the author and title of your result!